ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Quantum teleportation, according to 4D GEM EOS, is occurring exclusively on the basis of a general information field theory.
 The first principle for which being the LHC is entirely energized by the 4D spacetime Einstein-Maxwell electromagnetic stress-energy momentum density pressure tensor and its ATLAS CMS detectors measure only 4D electromagnetic energy density tensor pressure quantum field information.

-4D GEM EOS formalizes the conceptual framework of MUH, however in doing so making the claim no formalization exists for any such parallel universe variations of physical dimensions, constants, laws, and so on.
-Rather 4D GEM EOS is formalized of the [Singular Complex System Conjecture (SCSC)](https://www.researchgate.net/publication/338986496_Singular_Complex_System_Conjecture) its radical new idea being there exists a singular mathematically possible universal complex system of the 4D cylindrical spacetime dimensions, physical constants, laws, holographically bound energy/mass density distribution with time the fourth dimension of length from t−∞ → t∞ with the unitary factors in Euler’s identity e^i^^π^ +1 = 0 composed via the concept of infinity with no free parameters.
+4D GEM EOS formalizes the conceptual framework of MUH, however in doing so makes the claim no formalization exists for any such parallel universe variations of physical dimensions, constants, laws, and so on.
+Whereas 4D GEM EOS is formalized of the [Singular Complex System Conjecture (SCSC)](https://www.researchgate.net/publication/338986496_Singular_Complex_System_Conjecture) its radical new idea being there exists a singular mathematically possible universal complex system of the 4D cylindrical spacetime dimensions, physical constants, laws, holographically bound energy/mass density distribution with time the fourth dimension of length from t−∞ → t∞ with the unitary factors in Euler’s identity e^i^^π^ +1 = 0 composed via the concept of infinity with no free parameters.

 Improbably, SCSC can never be proven via its internal axioms per Gödel incompleteness only falsified by proof of MUH-_SUSY_ unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, laws, and so on.